-Under the new IDV app process for Students and Child Students the steps are more straightforward.
+Under the new IDV app process, currently only available for certain students, the steps are more straightforward.
 This is because the applicant can provide a picture of their passport through the app and does not have to attend a biometric appointment.

 The Immigration Rules

 Paragraph 34(5) of the Immigration Rules (HC395, as amended) states that in order for an application for leave to remain to be ‘valid’, the applicant must ‘provide’ proof of identity in the manner specified in the application form.
 There are some exceptions to this, such as when the Home Office already holds the proof of identity, for example, if an application has been made to vary an already submitted application.

 Paragraph 34G confirms that the date on which an online application is ‘made’ is the date the application is submitted.
 It is not normally possible to submit an application until the relevant fees are paid, if required.

 Paragraphs 34J and K of the Immigration Rules deals with when an application is considered to be withdrawn: